termapps/enquirer/README.md

 FLAGS:
-    -c, --cancel     Makes the prompt cancellable with 'Esc' or 'q' -d, --default    Default value for the prompt is `true` -h, --help       Prints help information
+    -c, --cancel     Makes the prompt cancellable with 'Esc' or 'q' -d, --default    Sets the default value for the prompt as `true` -h, --help       Prints help information

 OPTIONS: